The Stacks Project

 How to use it?

-To find the tag for an item, hover/click on the item in the online pdf file or find the item in the tree view starting at Chapter 1.
+To find the tag for an item, hover/click on the item in the pdf file or find the item from the table of contents.
 See below for LaTeX instructions on how to reference a tag.

 More information